 Your Air Conditioner Is a Standalone Component in the Home

 When a problem occurs with your air conditioner, it generally doesn’t interfere with your ability to heat your home or push air through ducts inside of it.
 An air conditioner simply cools your home but doesn’t do anything beyond that.

-Therefore, if your home is having trouble getting cold, an HVAC professional from Gilmore Heating Air and Solar in Placerville will generally only spend time looking at this one component.
-At Gilmore Heating Air and Solar, we can repair, install or maintain air conditioners as well as maintain your home’s furnace in a convenient and affordable manner.
+Therefore, if your home is having trouble getting cold, an HVAC professional from Gilmore Heating Air and Plumbing in Placerville will generally only spend time looking at this one component.
+At Gilmore Heating Air and Plumbing, we can repair, install or maintain air conditioners as well as maintain your home’s furnace in a convenient and affordable manner.